nisadefneAKSU/CS58010-Scalable-Learning-Systems/README.md

 # CS58010-Scalable-Learning-Systems

-Replace or put:
+Put:

-fedala folder -> Under openfgl/flcore
+fedala folder -> Under openfgl/flcore (The folder where FedALA logic is implemented)

-baseline_fedala.py -> Under OpenFGL-main (main folder)
+baseline_fedala.py -> Under OpenFGL-main (main folder) (The trainer we implement, test and evaluate for experiments)

-basic_utils.py -> Under openfgl/utils
+basic_utils.py -> Under openfgl/utils (Added FedALA client and server)

-config.py -> Under openfgl/flcore
+config.py -> Under openfgl/flcore (Added fedala for support purposes)

-requirements.txt -> Under docs
+requirements.txt -> Under docs (For local setup to use in Windows - if you need it)

 results.txt -> Under OpenFGL-main (main folder) or you can generate it also

-New data folder will be generated with your own trainer under OpenFGL-main
+Note: New data folder will be generated with your own trainer under OpenFGL-main after running baseline_fedala.py